c3ypt1c/Website/README.md

 This is my website generation tool that I use on my website.
 There are still a lot of things to do.
 Thanks for checking out my repo.

 #### TODO
+ - Generation:
    - Complete down.html
      - Pack CSS images into file for DOWN automatically.
      - JavaScript compression.
+ - CSS:
+   - Fix footer
+   - Make the page responsive
+ - Misc:
    - Create content for the page
-- Make the page responsive
-- Fix footer